aqiu384/p5r-walkthrough/src/confidants.md

 #### Abilities
 Enhances dash techniques.
 1. -
-2. Punk Talk: Chance to retry enemy negotiation after failure.
+2. Punk Talk: Chance to retry enemy negotiation after failure with an upbeat Shadow.
 3. Follow Up: Chance to perform follow-up attack if Joker does not down enemy.
 4. Stealth Dash **(Royal)**: Harder for enemies to notice Joker when dashing.
 5. -